A Closing Hour That Refuses to End

 Work overload.

 The bank remains profitable.
 That much is certain.
-The numbers will reflect success, efficiency, growth.
-But none of those figures will show the strain behind them.
-None will record the exhaustion of voices stretched too thin, or the silent negotiations between professionalism and burnout.
+The numbers will show efficiency and growth.
+But none of those figures will reveal the strain behind them.
+None will record the exhaustion of voices stretched too thin, or the silent negotiation between professionalism and burnout.

 And so the cycle continues.

 Clients grow restless.
-Staff grow distressed.
-Management remains distant, insulated by distance and metrics, while the pressure accumulates quietly in the spaces between us.
+Staff grow exhausted.
+Management remains distant, insulated by metrics and distance, while pressure accumulates quietly in the spaces between us.

 It is not loud.
 It does not collapse all at once.